PolygMap: A Perceptive Locomotion Framework for Humanoid Robot Stair Climbing: Methods

 where $T = t_{\mathrm{lift}} + t_{\mathrm{land}}$ represents the total swing phase duration, $z_{\max}$ is the maximum step height, $t_{\mathrm{lift}}$ and $t_{\mathrm{land}}$ are the time durations for the lift-off and landing phases, respectively, and $z_0$ is the reference landing height.

 To avoid foot overlap, a rotating rectangle model is used to represent the occupied space of the foot:

 and the step sequence is adjusted by checking whether the rectangle of the current step intersects with the previous foot.
 If both feet intersect, a trajectory conflict is indicated, and the input torso path needs to be adjusted.

-The gait trajectory is discretised at fixed time intervals $\Delta t$:
+To determine the swing leg sequence, a motion-consistent selection rule is applied.
+Let the torso displacement expressed in the previous local frame be